by Plaster Group’s Data & Analytics Team

 Tools and ERPs

 The toolbox for employing predictive analytics has grown rapidly in the last few years.
-The marketplace for these tools has expanded from the traditional industry leaders such as:
+The marketplace for these tools has expanded from the traditional industry leaders such as SAS, Dell StatSoft, IBM SPSS, and MiniTab.

 Companies that seek to augment their existing business intelligence reporting capabilities with predictive analytics should evaluate their existing data management processes to ensure they are analyzing good, high quality data.
 In a high functioning organization, the insights discovered by the data science team can provide input and guidance to the data management team to improve the data quality overall, which in turn leads to better analysis and insight.

-If you and your company would like to leverage the power of advanced analytics methodologies Plaster Group Business Intelligence Consulting offers expert guidance.
+If you and your company would like to leverage the power of advanced analytics methodologies Plaster Group Data & Analytics Consulting offers expert guidance.
 Our team of seasoned professionals offer expertise in the evaluation, design and implementation of predictive analytics, machine learning, Big Data analytics and more, that can help you extract insight and business value from your ever increasing data assets.